OfficeDev/Office-IT-Pro-Deployment-Scripts/Get-ModernOfficeApps/README_Get-ModernOfficeApps.md

            the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console.

+####Check for modern apps installed on specified computers:

+1. Open a PowerShell console.

+            From the Run dialog type PowerShell

+2. Change the directory to the location where the PowerShell Script is saved.

+            Example: cd C:\PowerShellScripts

-3. Run the script for specified computers or against an array you have created.
+2. Run the script with specified computers.

-            Example: .\Get-ModernOfficeApps.ps1 -ComputerName Client1,Client2
+           Type . .\Get-ModernOfficeApps.ps1 -ComputerNames "Computer1,Computer2"